FoxDavenport/GroupOsu/README.md

 Make sure to create the table in US East 1, which is US East (N. Virginia).
 The table should be called "RhythmGameScores".
 LevelName will be the partition key and is a string.
 Score is the sort key and is an int/number.
 You need to append another one called Name which is a string.
 Then create the table and add one item to test it.
 Afterwards make sure your AWS credentials are connected to Eclipse.

+The main class is in the packaged called "Main" and the class is called "Game".
+Right click on game or the src folder and click run Java application to start the game.
+Navigate through the songs with up and down arrow keys.
+Press enter to play a song.

 After you click the space bar, it will take some time to load Song Selection UI.
 Please be patient!